 - Open the Settings app and tap on Cellular.

-- There should be a toggle at the top to turn off the cellular radio.
+- There will be a toggle at the top to turn off the cellular radio.
 Tap on the toggle until it turns gray (if it isn’t already).

 - Go back to the main Settings screen and tap on Wi-Fi.